NabeelGhalib/cyclistic-case-study/README.md

 ```

-Now i saved this as a view
+8.Now i saved this as a view

 ```sql